MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/plan.md

 ## Plan for responsible AI

-Organizations should plan for responsible AI by implementing practices that promote ethical, secure, and reliable AI use.
-This approach ensures that AI applications align with organizational values and regulatory requirements, protecting users, minimizing risks, and building trust in AI systems.
+Organizations should plan for responsible AI by using responsible AI planning tools.
+This approach ensures that AI applications align with organizational values and regulatory requirements.
+Next, familiarize yourself with the processes to govern, manage, and secure AI workloads.

 - *Use responsible-AI planning tools.* Microsoft has resources to align AI adoption to responsible AI principles.
 For more information, see the [AI impact assessment template](https://www.microsoft.com/ai/tools-practices), the [Human-AI eXperience Toolkit](https://www.microsoft.com/research/project/hax-toolkit/), and the [Responsible AI Maturity Model](https://www.microsoft.com/research/publication/responsible-ai-maturity-model/).
 Plan to review your AI workloads throughout development and regularly after deployment.
 The frequency of the review depends on your use case and AI use.

-- *Plan AI security.* Plan to assess security risks specific to AI workloads.
-Based on those risks, you must implement security controls and maintain them over time.
-Review [Secure AI](secure.md) before deployment.
+- *Understand AI governance.* Familiarize yourself with organizational AI risks and start developing AI governance policies.
+For more information, see review [Govern AI](govern.md) before deployment.

-- *Plan AI governance.* Plan to govern AI workloads using automated and manual enforcement.
-Review [Govern AI](govern.md) before deployment.
+- *Understand AI management.* Adopt an operational framework, such as GenAIOps or MLOps, to manage your AI workloads.
+Understand how to manage AI models and costs over time.
+For more information, see [Manage AI](manage.md).

-- *Plan AI management.* Plan to determine who's responsible for deploying and configuring AI resource to meet governance and security standards.
-Develop a plan for AI endpoint sharing and how to measure AI workloads throughout their lifecycle.
-Review [Manage AI](manage.md) before deployment.
+- *Understand AI security.* Assess [Secure AI](secure.md) before deployment.

 ## Plan AI deployment